singhanju12340/MyTeacher/content/Design/topics/Distributed Storage like s3.md

 **To upload an object...**
 1. With the bucket created, the client sends an HTTP PUT request to store an object in the bucket.
 2. Again, the API service calls IAM to perform authentication and authorization.
 We must check if the user has write permission on the bucket.
 3. After auth, the API service forwards the client's pay­load to the **data service**, which persists the payload as an object and returns its id to the API service.
+It generates the uuid of the object and figure out which data node need to store the object .
+Data service keeps the mapping of data node and its health and its keep virtual cluster map .Virtual cluster map keeps info of each data node and its replicas .
+Data service uses consistent hashing for storing and retrieving the data node .
 4. The API service next calls the **metadata service** to insert a new row in a dedicated objects table in the metadata database.
 This row holds the object id, its name, and its bucket_id, among other details.
 5. The API service returns a success message to the client.
 ![[Screenshot 2024-08-06 at 4.12.55 PM.png]]